Anatomy of a good design

 — Stress-tolerant skills.
 It’s important for every employee to keep a sober mind and not panic while solving problems — from mini-problems with illustrations to disagreements with client

 The best way to find a designer is to contact a web design studio with a whole staff of professionals.
-You can also hire a freelance specialist — this option is suitable if you need to do several micro-tasks.
+You can also hire a freelance specialist — this option is suitable if you need to do several micro-tasks and the cost of their services is quite affordable.
 Freelance is a great opportunity to choose an employee for every taste.
 Plus, usually freelancers have much lower prices than studios, this way you can reduce the cost of designing an app.

 If you want to go beyond the borders of your own country then use offshore outsourcing.
-You can choose a specialist from India or China and save money.
+You can choose a specialist from India or China for a low cost and save money.

 If you are in the IT sphere for some time then you probably know some UI/UX designers.
 Just ask for a couple of phone numbers and be happy.